JensVanH/marketplace_start_code-1/README.md

 3. `ng serve` to start the frondend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 4. If you offer an offline service, get an access code for mapbox: https://www.mapbox.com/ and fill it in the environment.ts file.

-## Select Business Models
+## Select business model properties and add categories

 1. Create a new platform company by altering the companyName in the `angular_frontend/src/app/services/company.service.ts`
-2. Navigate to `http://localhost:4200/taxonomy` to select the business model properties
+2. Navigate to `http://localhost:4200/taxonomy` to select the relevant business model properties
+3. Navigate to `http://localhost:4200/categories` to add categories and options